NIPT (Non-Invasive Prenatal Test): Ultrasound Scan and Blood Test

 • printed ultrasound images

-• results from your blood tests 7 working days after your appointment
+• results from your blood tests 5 - 7 working days after the lab receives the sample

 If the results show a low probability of the chromosomal conditions being tested, you’ll receive a report via email.
 If the results show a high probability, a specialist member of our team will call you.